google-research-datasets/seegull/README.md

-# SeeGULL: A Stereotype Benchmark with Broad Geo-Cultural Coverage by Leveraging Generative Models
+# SeeGULL: A Stereotype Benchmark with Broad Geo-Cultural Coverage Leveraging Generative Models

-This repository contains data resources for the paper "SeeGULL: A Stereotype Benchmark with Broad Geo-Cultural Coverage by Leveraging Generative Models".
+This repository contains data resources for the paper "SeeGULL: A Stereotype Benchmark with Broad Geo-Cultural Coverage Leveraging Generative Models".

 ## Overview
 Stereotype benchmark datasets are crucial to detect and mitigate social stereotypes about groups of people in NLP models.
 However, existing datasets are limited in size and coverage, and are largely restricted to stereotypes prevalent in the Western society.
 This is especially problematic as language technologies gain hold across the globe.
 To address this gap, we present SeeGULL, a broad-coverage stereotype dataset, built by utilizing generative capabilities of large language models such as PaLM, and GPT-3, and leveraging a globally diverse rater pool to validate the prevalence of those stereotypes in society.
 SeeGULL is in English, and contains stereotypes about identity groups spanning 178 countries across 8 different geo-political regions across 6 continents, as well as state-level identities within the US and India.
 We also include fine-grained offensiveness scores for different stereotypes and demonstrate their global disparities.
 Furthermore, we include comparative annotations about the same groups by annotators living in the region vs. those that are based in North America, and demonstrate that within-region stereotypes about groups differ from those prevalent in North America.

 ## Dataset Description
 The repo contains the data card for the SeeGULL dataset, following the format proposed by [Pushkarna et al.](https://arxiv.org/abs/2204.01075).
 The data card includes details of the dataset such as intended usage, field names and meanings, annotator recruitment and payments.
-In addition to the data card, the repo has 3 files:
+In addition to the data card, the `dataset` folder contains the following 3 files:
 - `stereotypes_global.csv`: Nationality based stereotypes
 - `stereotypes_indian_states.csv`: Stereotypes about Indian States
 - `stereotypes_us_states.csv`: Stereotypes about US States